 Ethnicity pay reporting

 The UK government launched a consultation on ethnicity pay reporting which closed in January 2019 – read our response.
-However, no decision has yet been taken to require large employers to report on ethnicity pay data in a similar way to gender pay data.
+However, since then, no decision has been taken to require large employers to report on ethnicity pay data in a similar way to gender pay data.